 The timer is set!
 You have to solve all of the clues to be able to claim your prize!
 I was excited after I did an escape room that I guess I talked about it a lot at home; so much so that my kids really wanted to try one out.
 I decided to make up a DIY escape room for kids!
 I planned it for just before their summer break as kind of a kick off!
 Although I did this at home, it could easily be done in a classroom with a small group of students.
-I have plans in the future to try it out when I cover kindergarten prep!
+I have plans in the future to try this escape room for kids in my own classroom.

 When you first enter the room there is a bin on the bed, but it’s locked with a bike lock and none of the contents are visible.
-I played spooky music in the background and the first thing that you notice is a laptop turned on with a note.
+I played spooky music in the background and one of the first things that you notice is a laptop turned on with a note typed on it.

-This escape room for kids was really interesting to watch my kids work to solve.
+This escape room for kids was really interesting to watch my own kids work to solve.
 I had them do it independently and they solved it in different ways using different strategies, but both of my kids solved it without much help.
 It was so easy to set it up using things around our house.
-I did buy the locks, but I will definitely be using them again – I’ve already planned our next escape room!
+I did buy the locks, but I will definitely be using them again – I’ve already planned our next escape room for kids!

 Escape Room printables available through Teachers Pay Teachers.
 (Click image below).
 These printables make it easier and faster for you to set up an escape room at your home or classroom and include a welcome note, initial clue(s) and certificate.

 Pssst….
 Looking for more Escape Rooms and ideas?
 Visit our newest Escape Rooms below: